the ‘BPD’ LABEL

 Some people’s feedback is that ‘Mentalisation’ as a concept is hard to grasp.

-Other treatments offered by the NHS for BPD: Art Therapy, Structured Case Management, STEPP program, CBT.
+Other treatments offered by the NHS (UK) for BPD: Art Therapy, Structured Case Management, STEPP program, CBT.